 Multi-region support (US/EU via MAILGUN_API_REGION).
 API keys are isolated from AI models — the server enforces HTTPS/TLS for all Mailgun communications and validates parameters against OpenAPI specs.

-2 open issues, 3 active PRs.
+3 open issues.
 The server also has a sibling: mailgun/mailjet-mcp-server for Mailjet’s API (same parent company, Sinch).

 Postmark (Official)